CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 GitHub does not give us access to organizations created or joined *after* you've linked your GitHub account to Clever Cloud (which is a good thing).
 So you need to let the Clever Cloud API access it.
 You can do that on <https://GitHub.com/settings/applications>.

-You can of course reach to [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice) if this page was not helpful enough.
+Feel free to reach to [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice) if this page wasn't helpful enough.

 {{% /details %}}